turingschool-examples/backend_mod_1_prework/section2/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

 Asking questions has admittedly been a bit more difficult.
 I do have to agree with the first blog post in regards to feeling nervous about being judged with a question.
 I generally found the answers or clarification after class was over and I was able to review a bit slower or ask other cohorts privately.
 Learning coding and development reminded me of a language class.
-Some students have some background or knowledge prior to joining turing while I am a fresh baby lamb to this world.
+Some students have some background or knowledge prior to joining Turing while I am a fresh baby lamb to this world.
 I try to pay attention to what questions others ask and absorb it as well.

 ### If Statements